iCliniq Logo

 Conclusion:

-The need for a catheter should be evaluated on a daily basis in order to avoid the risk of catheter-associated urinary tract infection.
-While a physician or nurse can place catheters, it is still mandatory to get a urologist's opinion for specific individuals.
-Interprofessional communication among health professionals is vital to enhance patient-centered care and improve outcomes.
+The need for a catheter should be evaluated daily to avoid the risk of catheter-associated urinary tract infection.
+While a physician or nurse can place catheters, it is still mandatory for specific individuals to get a urologist's opinion.
+Interprofessional communication among health professionals enhances patient-centered care and improves outcomes.

 Frequently Asked Questions